Join me in my healing.

 Sleep is sex.
-Or should I say that sleep is orgasm.
+Or should I say that sleep is orgasm?
 Call it what you want, but we experience it the same.

 Sleep and orgasm are two parts of the same equation and a critical part of our sexual recipe for thriving.
 We enjoy erotic pleasure in sleep.
 Penis owners know this.
 We enjoy as many as five thirty-minute erections during our REM cycles.
 That’s as much as two and a half hours of hard-on each night of glorious sleep.
 Vagina owners also know that orgasm in sleep increases in frequency and intensity with age.
 Do you think it’s important?

 This is my mourning — my loss.
-And in order to fully appreciate this pleasure we must recognize that sleep is our right.
+And in order to fully appreciate this pleasure, we must recognize that sleep is our right.
 A right that I gave away for a faux responsibility when I was eleven.
 I paid for this all my life suffering in health and foreshortened ability to experience pleasure.

 Sex is also a human right.
 To experience sexual pleasure is everyone’s human right.
 Socially, however, we restrict that unencumbered right with ideas of moderation and unfounded fear of excessiveness with, “Well, you don’t really need it” comments.
 Sleep is no different.
 The bible and parents rail against sleep in much the same way as sex.
 Children require sleep.
 When I was eleven, I should have been sleeping.
-In the same way, adults need to support children and young people in their sexual development, the pleasure of orgasm and their participation in sex.
+In the same way, adults need to support children and young people in their sexual development, the pleasure of orgasm, and their participation in sex.

 Sleep and orgasm tell us to let go.
 Sleep and orgasm seize control.
 Losing control in orgasm is one of the sexiest and most beautiful things known.
 And giving up control is the best sleep imaginable.

 Think of those few moments you first sense awareness after an amazing sleep.
 You come awake and you are in control of nothing.
 Only awareness dawning with zero responsibilities, manipulations, or even desire.
 You simply are.
 You barely exist.
 This is the sweet spot of orgasm and the sweet spot of sleep.
-This is the place where they intersect where the beauty of both bring their own angle of pleasure and healing and the simplest awareness of your existence and the most accepting of your identity.
+This is the place where they intersect where the beauty of both brings their own angle of pleasure and healing and the simplest awareness of your existence and the most accepting of your identity.
 This is pure existence.

 If I should die before I ‘wake